One year, a challenge every fortnight, and at the end of it, 26 fabulous historical garments.

 I’m hoping that the HSF encourages research and historical accuracy, but (unless that is the nature of the challenge), but the level of accuracy is really up to you, your desires, skills, and your resources.

 The dates for the challenges are the dates that the challenge is due (post it anytime in the fortnight after).
 You can start your project as early as you need to get it done in time – it doesn’t have to be done in the two weeks.
+However, as the HSF is meant to encourage new creations, your challenge item should be finished no more than one month before the challenge starts (so 6 weeks before the challenge due date).

 Feel free to blog about the process of making your project, or use an UFO that you have already blogged about.